 One trend that has dominated new development in the self-storage industry over the last few years is temperature-controlled storage.
 In urban areas, it is typically the best way to maximize the square footage you can fit on a small piece of land.
 In suburban and rural areas, developers often decide to add temperature-controlled storage because of the premium in this type of storage over drive-up, non-temperature controlled storage.

+So how much of your self-storage facility should be temperature controlled?
 As enticing as that 25-30% premium in pricing is, we recommend that you do not make more than 25-35% of your square footage temperature controlled.
 The majority of your tenants will not be willing to pay that premium, so you end up renting temperature-controlled storage to them at drive-up self-storage rates, and in turn, the HVAC expense will eat up your profit margin.
 Any feasibility study you have done for your site should include a unit mix suggestion that addresses the demand in the market, if any, for temperature-controlled storage.

 9. “I don’t need a feasibility study…”